 Dolgeville is a very small village located in the state of New York.
 With a population of 2,028 people and just one neighborhood, Dolgeville is the 588th largest community in New York.
-Dolgeville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Dolgeville was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Dolgeville, you'll notice that it is more blue-collar than most other communities in America.
-35.19% of Dolgeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dolgeville is generally considered to be a blue-collar town.
+35.19% of the Dolgeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dolgeville is a village of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Dolgeville who work in sales jobs (11.86%), office and administrative support (9.17%), and teaching (7.38%).

-As is often the case in a small village, Dolgeville doesn't have a public transportation system that people use for their commute.
+Dolgeville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Dolgeville are slightly less educated than the national average of 21.84% for the average city or town: 16.21% of adults in Dolgeville have a bachelor's degree or advanced degree